MicrosoftDocs/OfficeDocs-O365ITPro/yammer/work-with-external-users/create-and-manage-an-external-network.md

 3. Go to **Network Admin** \> **Configuration**.

 4. At the bottom of the page, click **Delete External Network**, and then on the confirmation page, click **Delete**.

+When the Microsoft 365 tenant is deleted, all disabled external networks and content are deleted.
+For more information,see [What happens to my data and access when my Microsoft 365 for business subscription ends?](/microsoft-365/commerce/subscriptions/what-if-my-subscription-expires?view=o365-worldwide).

 ## Related articles